Adolf Hitler: World War I

-Hitler described the war as "the greatest of all experiences", and was praised by his commanding officers for his bravery.
+Hitler described his role in World War I as "the greatest of all experiences", and was praised by his commanding officers for his bravery.
 His wartime experience reinforced his German patriotism, and he was shocked by Germany's capitulation in November 1918.
-His bitterness over the collapse of the war effort began to shape his ideology.
+His displeasure with the collapse of the war effort began to shape his ideology.
 Like other German nationalists, he believed the Dolchstoßlegende (stab-in-the-back myth), which claimed that the German army, "undefeated in the field", had been "stabbed in the back" on the home front by civilian leaders, Jews, Marxists, and those who signed the armistice that ended the fighting—later dubbed the "November criminals".

 The Treaty of Versailles stipulated that Germany had to relinquish several of its territories and demilitarise the Rhineland.
 The treaty imposed economic sanctions and levied heavy reparations on the country.
 Many Germans saw the treaty as an unjust humiliation.
 They especially objected to Article 231, which they interpreted as declaring Germany responsible for the war.
 The Versailles Treaty and the economic, social, and political conditions in Germany after the war were later exploited by Hitler for political gain.